 During bird nesting season various types of birds may decide to make your home their home.
 Birds will nest in gutters, wall cavities, under roof eaves; or most commonly the roof cavities.
 To deter the birds from making a permanent home within yours you should consider AGP bird proofing products and services.

 Which birds do we commonly bird proof against in Melbourne?

 The most common bird Species to proof against in Melbourne?

-Pigeons are by far the most pest-regarded bird species as they primarily are found in areas of human occupancy.
+Pigeons are by far the regarded as the most peskiest bird species as they primarily are found in areas of human occupancy.
 Their ability to nest and breed all year round makes them a significant target for bird proofing in Melbourne.
-Our close cohabitation resides in their learned dependency on humans for food and nesting sites.
+Our close cohabitation exists in their learned dependency on humans for food and nesting sites.

-While their diet commonly exists of organic matter and animal food, they also rely on more readily available food sources such as human garbage and organic waste, and scraps.
-Pigeons love to nest in drainpipes, guttering, roof valleys, solar panels, and mar window ledges which cause obstructions and fire hazards.
-Their feeding and nesting habits produce copious bird droppings, feathers, and organic litter from nests.
+Whilst their diet commonly exists of organic matter and animal food, they also rely on more readily available food sources such as human garbage, organic waste and scraps.
+Pigeons love to nest in downpipes, guttering, roof valleys, solar panels, and on window ledges which can cause obstructions and fire hazards.
+Their feeding and nesting habits produce copious amounts of bird droppings, feathers and organic litter from nests.

 INTERESTING FACT: Pigeons are decedents of cliff-dwelling birds which is why they like to perch high on rooftops and nest in gutters.

 Seagulls or Silver gulls are most prevalent in Melbourne’s coastal and bay areas but have been known to nest more inland.
 They have a long nesting season which can extend from late May to early February.
 They commonly roost in gutters, under solar panels, on aerials and in roof valleys.